Should you get a coach or will that free programme suffice?

 Downloading a programme is a car without any driving lessons for a vehicle that may not be right for you.
 There’s a million free online plans out there but they all fall short on applicability to you and appropriateness for your goal/race.
 “Go for a 2hr long run” who me or the 120kg newcomer that hasn’t any previous experience?
 “Train 5 times a week” who me or the 74 year old grandmother that entered her first half marathon?
 If you are plastic enough to adopt an online plan by volume, what support does it give you going into the race?
 I use extreme examples but we’re all ‘not a little different’.

 What do you need to know about pace management, nutrition, hydration etc?
-An online plan wont navigate you through the minefield of important detail you’ll either assume or collect of the social media misinformation superhighway.
+An online plan wont navigate you through the minefield of important detail you’ll either assume or collect from the social media misinformation superhighway.
 Likely they’ve been written by someone that shouldn’t even be writing programmes in the first instance.
 Your online plan wont help select the right shoes for the race, what to put in your drop bag and it wont be online to help you when your Garmin shits itself – yet again.
 A downloaded programme doesn’t know about the importance of recovery.
 It serves work and wont support your understanding of the adaptive stimulus to the applied stress.
 The part when you’re actually getting better as a runner.

 Getting a coach is like choosing whether to get your car serviced by the dealer or your enthusiastic-yet-slightly-dim neighbour Gary (sorry Gaz).
 I like Gary but he’s not a fulltime mechanic.
 He’s a recreational backyarder.
 Like so many coaches where coaching isn’t their profession, they’re not professionals.
 Personally, I wouldn’t recommend a coach who was a ‘hobby coach’.
 Choose a coach that wakes up each day and coaches.
 Coaches all day.
 Then goes to bed dreaming about coaching.
-If they’re not coaching they’re investing in becoming a better coach.
+When they’re not coaching they’re investing in becoming a better coach.
 I want the best for my car and I’m okay to pay extra for someone that knows what they’re doing.
 As a professional coach, they will have qualifications from recognised and trusted governing bodies like Athletics Australia and IAAF.
-Broad and diverse supplementary qualifications in nutrition, biomechanics, etc.
+Broad and diverse supplementary qualifications in nutrition, biomechanics, Nordic Walking, Yoga/Pilates etc.

 Choose a coach that specialises in what you’re planning to do.
 Most events now will have a coach affiliated with them that is the specialist in that event.
 That coach likely knows the course intimately and has helped a good number of people complete it successfully.

-Choose a coach that is invested in you.
+Choose a coach that will be invested in you.
 I attend enough events to see the complete absence of coaches and I wonder why it is they were willing to take people’s money but not care enough about them to be there to see them attempt/achieve their goal.
 I’d choose a coach that was going to be there on race day.
 To see you start, to smash your hand with a high-5 at half way, and to applaud your finish.
 Take a coach on your training journey but ensure there are present when you end it.
 A free downloaded programme or disinterested coach wont let you crash at their place when you’re in town and need a bed.
 Find a coach with an open door and show up at their place to laugh at their insane carpet choice…

 Choose a coach that is recommended by many.
 We’re all reasonably smart and capable individuals and over time we’ll vote with our feet.
 The best races sell out quickly or are attended by thousands.
 A good coach will have testimonials or referrals that attest to the quality of service provided.
 On mass.
 Most coaches have a facebook page or reviews on google maps.
 This bit of research takes seconds – do it.